7 savvy ways to use your tax refund on a car

 5. Fix or upgrade your car

-6. Pay off your loan
+6. Pay off your retail loan

 Depending on the amount of your tax return and how much you owe on your vehicle, you may be able to pay off your loan entirely.
-Just be sure your loan doesn’t have a prepayment penalty.
+The freedom of cruising around in a car you own outright is definitely fun!

 7. Invest in yourself